 You are killin’ it at checking off your to-dos, and are starting to design your wedding invitations.
 Location?
 Check.
 Date?
 Check.
 Wedding ceremony start time?
 Uhhh…?

-Here are my top six considerations for when to start your wedding ceremony.
+Here are our top six considerations for when to start your wedding ceremony.

 #1 SUNSET + TIME OF YEAR